 One of the first things that stand out about TUK is the diversity of elements.
-The kit itself is divided into 3 categories: web apps, marketing, and eCommerce.
-Each category boasts its own set of component selection, tailored to a specific use case.
+The kit is divided into 3 categories: web apps, marketing, and eCommerce.
+Each category boasts its own component selections tailored to a specific use case.

-To get full-access, you will need to become a paying customer.
+To get full access, you will need to become a paying customer.
 However, free users can take TUK for a spin with access to more than 200 freebies.
-And that includes everything from layout containers, cards, modals, and a lot more.
+And that includes everything from layout containers, cards, modals, and much more.

 First impressions are always important, and Meraki UI is as clean as they come.
 The components in this library are optimized for responsive design and native RTL integration.

 For responsiveness, Meraki is using both Grid and Flexbox.
 The result is a flush selection of interfaces.
 In total, there are about 20 different element categories.
 Starting with basics like buttons and cards, but also including a variety of section layouts and pricing models.

 One of my favorite things about Tailwind CSS is that you can easily copy and paste design snippets.
 There’s a lot of debate about how “friendly” the syntax is to newcomers.
 But, I can’t help but appreciate the fact that you can often just copy another element without things breaking.
 E.g. There is no dependency on complex stylesheets.

 And this also sums up the purpose of Tailblocks.
 It’s a neat component library that gives you the building blocks for scaling a website layout.

 In particular, I love Tailblocks because of how diverse it is in layout presentation.
 If you look at something like the Content elements – they’re full-scale hero sections.
 And the best part is that in order to copy them – you just need to click “view code”.
 That’s it.

 Tailblocks even goes as far as providing alternative color styles.
 Which, again, are based entirely on the native Tailwind CSS stylesheet.
 So, no additional styling is required from you.